 The measures

 When ordering a kilt your are asked for up to five measures.
-They are waist size, There are maximum five measures , they are:
+They are:

 They use yards, feet, and inches

-To a continantal European it might seem odd, but it is the way it is.
+To a continental European it might seem odd, but it is the way it is.
 And you already know it from jeans.
-Americans and Brittans don't use the metric system.
+Americans and the British don't use the metric system; at least not for clothing.

 Fortunately, a recalculation is not difficult.